Entropy and set cardinality inequalities for partition-determined functions: Entropy inequalities

 \subsection{Partition-determined functions and mutual information}

 As usual, we denote by $[n]$ the index set $\{1,2,\dots,n\}$.
-Let $\bZn=(Z_1, Z_2, \dots,Z_{n})$ be a collection of random variables taking values in some discrete group $(\calG,+)$.
-If the probability distribution of $\bZn$ has joint probability mass function $p(\bzn)=\BBP(\bZn=\bzn)$, where $\bzn=(z_1,\dots,z_n)$, then the {\it entropy} of $\bZn$ is defined by \ben H(\bZn)=\sum_{\bzn\in \calG^n} - p(\bzn)\log p(\bzn) . \een Recall that the {\it conditional entropy} of $Z$ given $Y$, denoted $H(Z \mid Y)$, is defined by taking the mean using the distribution of $Y$ of the entropy of the conditional distribution of $Z$ given $Y=y$.
-The trivial fact that $H(Z,Y)=H(Z)+H(Y|Z)$ is known as Shannon's chain rule for entropy.
+Let $Z_{[n]}=(Z_1, Z_2, \dots,Z_{n})$ be a collection of random variables, and assume each $Z_i$ takes values in some finite set $X_i$.
+If the probability distribution of $Z_{[n]}$ has joint probability mass function $p(z_{[n]})=\BBP(Z_{[n]}=z_{[n]})$, where $z_{[n]}=(z_1,\dots,z_n)$, then the {\it entropy} of $Z_{[n]}$ is defined by \ben H(Z_{[n]})=\sum_{z_{[n]}\in X_1\times \ldots\times X_n} - p(z_{[n]})\log p(z_{[n]}) . \een Recall that the {\it conditional entropy} of $Z$ given $Y$, denoted $H(Z \mid Y)$, is defined by taking the mean using the distribution of $Y$ of the entropy of the conditional distribution of $Z$ given $Y=y$.
+The standard fact that $H(Z,Y)=H(Z)+H(Y|Z)$ has come to be known as Shannon's chain rule for entropy.
 For any function $f$, it is easy to see that $H(f(Z))\leq H(Z)$, with equality if and only if $f$ is a bijection.

-The {\it mutual information} between two jointly distributed random variables $Z$ and $Y$ is defined by \ben I(Z;Y)=H(Z)-H(Z \mid Y) , \een and is a measure of the dependence between $Z$ and $Y$.
+The {\it mutual information} between two jointly distributed random variables $Z$ and $Y$ is defined by \ben I(Z;Y)=H(Z)-H(Z \mid Y) ; \een this is always nonnegative, and is a measure of the dependence between $Z$ and $Y$.
 In particular, $I(Z;Y)=0$ if and only if $Z$ and $Y$ are independent.

-Analogous to conditional entropy, one may also define the ``conditional mutual information'' $I(Z;Y \mid X)$, which quantifies how much more information about $Y$ one can glean from the pair $(X,Z)$ as compared to simply $X$.
-More precisely, \be \ee where the alternate form in the last display was obtained by adding and subtracting $H(Y)$ in the last step, and using Shannon's chain rule for entropy.
+Analogous to conditional entropy, one may also define the {\em conditional mutual information} $I(Z;Y \mid X)$, which quantifies how much more information about $Y$ one can glean from the pair $(X,Z)$ as compared to simply $X$.
+More precisely, we can define

+where the alternate form in the last display was obtained by adding and subtracting $H(Y)$ in the last step, and using Shannon's chain rule for entropy.
 The following lemma gives a simple and classical property of mutual information.